Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Introduction

 \section{Introduction}

-Identifying, reconstructing, and measuring the properties and dynamics of high-energy, short-distance particle phenomena is inherently an inference task, since direct access to the fundamental processes is often impossible due to the time and length scales at which they occur.
-The suite of detection techniques, pattern recognition algorithms, and measurement approaches used to perform this task inevitably imposes constraints on both the nature of the information used as well as on the form and structure of the results.
+Identifying, reconstructing, and measuring the properties and dynamics of high-energy, short-distance particle phenomena are inherently inference tasks, since direct access to the fundamental processes is often impossible due to the time and length scales at which they occur.
+The suite of detection techniques, pattern recognition algorithms, and measurement approaches used to perform such tasks inevitably imposes constraints on both the nature of the information used as well as on the form and structure of the results.
 Such constraints play a crucial role in the context of jet substructure measurements, in which detailed analysis is performed on the long-distance features of Lorentz-boosted particle decays, parton showering, and radiation patterns found in the collimated sprays of particles that form the jets themselves.
-In this work, we present a comprehensive analysis of a new approach to multiple jet substructure-based inference tasks using a machine learning (ML) architecture that fundamentally respects permutation and Lorentz-group symmetries: PELICAN, the permutation equivariant and Lorentz invariant or covariant aggregator network.
-Our approach thus imposes explicit physics-informed constraints on the system and consequently yields new insights and capabilities.
+We present a comprehensive analysis of a new approach to multiple jet substructure-based inference tasks using a machine learning (ML) architecture that fundamentally respects permutation and Lorentz-group symmetries: PELICAN, the permutation equivariant and Lorentz invariant or covariant aggregator network.
+Our approach imposes explicit physics-informed symmetry constraints on the architecture and consequently yields new insights and capabilities.